-When you are looking for a great Email Service Provider (ESP) or email marketing agency, asking your contacts on LinkedIn or in a LinkedIn Group might seem smart.
+When you are looking for a great Email Service Provider (ESP), agency or marketing automation tool, asking your contacts on LinkedIn or in a LinkedIn Group might seem smart.
 There must be people in your (online) network who have been in your exact same position.
 But it is probably not going to work out as you planned.

-Here are 5 need to know facts when looking for an ESP on LinkedIn:
+Here are 5 need to know facts when looking for an ESP or marketing automation provider on LinkedIn:

 Fact 1.
 Response time on LinkedIn

 LinkedIn groups are often not very responsive.
 Maybe you will get one or two fast replies in the first week.
 But be prepared to wait.
-A lot of group members get a monthly update, so most of the answers will take about 2-3 weeks or more.
+A lot of group members get periodic updates, so many of the answers will take about 2-3 weeks or more.
 By then you’ve probably already started looking somewhere else.

 Fact 2.
 People in email focused LinkedIn groups